aennaco/Windows-11-Automated-Folder-Backup/README.md

 ## How It Works

-The Windows 11 Automated Backup project consists of the following components:
+The Windows 11 Automated Folder Backup project consists of the following components:

 - **0automation_background_process.vbs:** This VBScript operates discreetly in the background, serving as the initiation point for the backup process.
 Unlike batch (.bat) files, VBScripts can execute silently without displaying a command prompt window, ensuring a seamless user experience.
 The script orchestrates the execution of the backup by calling the necessary batch (.bat) files.